 Where to buy the best data SIM card for Japan?

 Where to buy the best SIM card for Japan?
-What do you say?
-You have two options, firstly to bring it from Spain or your country of origin or buy it when you arrive in Japan.
-The situation is which option is more comfortable and convenient, keep in mind that it is a new country, you don’t speak the language, and you will be tired.
+You have two options, one take it with you from your country of origin or buy it when you arrive in Japan.
+The question is which option is more comfortable and convenient, keep in mind that it is a new country, you don’t speak the language, and you will be tired.

 Buying a prepaid SIM card for Japan from an online store

-As I said before, here are the international SIM card options for Japan that you can get before travelling.
+As I said before, there are international SIM card options for Japan that you can get before traveling.
 But why is it recommended?
-It makes things much easier when you arrive, think of everything that happens after arriving, you have to go get your suitcase, go through controls and so on.
-The last thing you want is to add stress or complication to the situation, so it is better to have it before.
-You just need to arrive, insert and configure your SIM card, and that’s it, start being connected as a digital nomad.
+It makes things much easier when you arrive, think of everything that happens after arriving, you have to go get your suitcase, go through security and so on.
+The last thing you want is to add stress or complication to the situation, so it is better to have it beforehand.
+You just need to arrive, insert and configure your SIM card, and that’s it, you’re a connected digital nomad.

 Holafly SIM Card

-It offers you the best data SIM card in Japan with network support from two of the best mobile operators, Softbank and NTT Docomo.
-Available in five presentations:
+Holyfly offers the best data SIM card in Japan with network support from two of the best mobile operators, Softbank and NTT Docomo.
+Available in five plans: